 Fit the clip to the center and close the microphone panel.
 The clips in the panel are strong enough to hold the sunglasses holder.

 While this design works great for my specific glasses, the grippers are designed for my glasses and are unlikely to work for a different set of glasses.
 I’ve only tested the design on the refreshed Model S with a metal roof.
-I expect it will work fine on earlier cars too, but I’m less clear if it works with the pano roof or all-glass roof.
+I expect it will work fine on earlier cars too, but I’m less clear if it works with the pano roof or an all-glass roof.
 When I have a chance I’ll have to find some other cars to test it out.

 For all three parts, I used 100 μm layer height and a raft.
 The largest part also requires support.
 To reduce lift from the build plate I added some thin bars, which are cut off after printing.
 Like my other in-vehicle printed projects, you should avoid PLA, as it will warp under typical temperatures encountered.